Here is everything you need to know about Ketamine, Ketamine infusion treatments, and how it can relieve your depression.

 Ketamine, a derivative of phencyclidine, is an anesthetic drug that was developed in 1962 and has been widely used in a variety of settings.
 Ketamine acts as an antagonist of the N-methyl-D-aspartate (NMDA) receptor and targets glutamate, which is an excitatory amino acid neurotransmitter.

 Ketamine has been used to induce and maintain general anesthesia for more than 30 years and is on the World Health Organization’s List of Essential Medicines.
-Ketamine is FDA-approved as an anesthetic and has a remarkably safe track record in clinical settings.
+Ketamine is a commonly utilized anesthetic and has a remarkably safe track record in clinical settings.
 Ketamine is commonly used to treat Complex Regional Pain Syndrome (CRPS), sometimes referred to as Reflex Sympathetic Dystrophy (RSD).

 Over the past two decades, researchers have consistently found that low doses of ketamine, administered intravenously (ketamine infusions), produce a rapid anti-depressant effect.